Sorrydough/helldivers-2-guides/helldivers-stratagem-guide.md

 ## Eagle Airstrike ▲►▼►
 > <img src="/images/stratagems-64x/Eagle_Airstrike_Stratagem_Icon.webp" title="Eagle Airstrike"> <br>
-Drops a spread of **6** 100kg **bombs**, coming in perpendicular to the throw location. <br>
+Drops a spread of **6 bombs**, coming in perpendicular to the throw location. <br>
-Each bomb deals 500 AP5 damage on a direct hit.
+Each 100kg bomb deals 500 AP5 damage on a direct hit.
 Their explosions deal 800 AP5 damage with a 5m inner radius.